 There are a lot of reasons, but there are three big ones.

-First, ERI will give you more flexibility.
+ERI will give you more flexibility.
 The requirement list is a LOT shorter, so you can make a lot more choices and build the way you want to build.

-Second, you'll be able to see (ahead of time) how small changes will affect your score, your costs and the home's performance and comfort.
+You'll be able to see (ahead of time) how small changes will affect your score, your costs and the home's performance and comfort.

-Third, and finally, by going the route of ERI, you will have a HERS rating.
+By going the route of ERI, you will have a HERS rating.
 That gives you a tool to show potential customers how efficient your homes are, to show them the high quality you build to, and possibly even to qualify for certifications like Energy Star or Zero Energy Ready Homes (ZERH) depending on how good the scores are.

 That means a better sales price, reduced liability, help marketing, and peace of mind.